ilan274/ilan274.github.io/trybe-projects/004-sd-03-block5-project-todo/README.md

 [English - Portuguese]

-# Welcome to the Task List project repository!
+# Welcome to the Task List project folder!

 ## What should be developed